MarRadZiel/CodeShelf/Unity/CodeShelf/Assets/Snippets/CustomFileInspector/README.md

 You can create inspectors for any file type Unity recognizes as `DefaultAsset` or `TextAsset`.
 Just inherit from `CustomFileInspector`, implement your GUI logic, and register with the `CustomFileInspectorAttribute`.

 ## ⚠️ Notes
+- Only one inspector per extension is supported.
 - If multiple inspectors are registered for the same extension, Unity will log an error.
-- Inspectors are stateful — each instance holds its own context.
-- Only one inspector per extension is supported.

 ---